-For 20 years, Kelly Pollock has been an integral leader at COCA-Center of Creative Arts in St. Louis, serving as the organization’s Executive Director since 2010.
-Pollock has expanded COCA’s reach and impact through innovative new programs that push boundaries, significantly grown the organization’s budget reserves and endowment, and forged key new partnerships.
-She is committed to using the arts and arts education to address issues of inequality and has shaped COCA’s ambitious vision for the future: to use the power of the arts and education to build a vibrant St. Louis that is creative, connected and inclusive.
-Most recently she has led the organization through the conception and implementation of the Create Our Future Campaign to raise $45 million for the renovation/expansion of COCA’s historic facility and to solidify its endowment.
+For 21 years, Kelly Pollock has been an integral leader at COCA-Center of Creative Arts, becoming Executive Director in 2010.
+She has expanded COCA’s impact through innovative programs, significantly grown its budget reserves and endowment, and forged key partnerships.
+Committed to using the arts to fight inequality, she has shaped COCA’s vision: to use the power of the arts and education to build a vibrant St. Louis that is creative, connected and inclusive.
+She is currently leading the Create Our Future Campaign to raise $45 million to renovate and expand COCA’s historic building and build its endowment.

-In 2016, Pollock was selected as of one of ten U.S.A.
-Eisenhower Fellows and traveled to Northern Ireland and Brazil to understand the role of arts and culture in bridging divides and driving economic development.
-She was also named one of 35 “bold minds creating a better St. Louis” by ALIVE Magazine, one of 2015’s Most Influential Business Women by the St. Louis Business Journal and is the winner of a 2015 Saint Louis Visionary Award.
+Pollock was one of ten 2016 U.S.A.
+Eisenhower Fellows – she traveled to Northern Ireland and Brazil to understand how arts and culture bridge divides and drive economic development.
+A 2018 YWCA Leader of Distinction and a 2015 Saint Louis Visionary Award winner, she was named one of 35 “bold minds creating a better St. Louis” by ALIVE Magazine and one of 2015’s Most Influential Business Women by the St. Louis Business Journal.